AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 21.md

 Dictionary:
 What is effect()?
--> register an "effect" that will be scheduled & executed whenever the signals that is reads changes
+-> registers an "effect" that will be scheduled & executed whenever the signals that it reads change

 https://next.angular.dev/api/core/effect

 Types of effects:
 -> component effects
     -> created when effect() is called from a component, directive, or within a service of a component/directive
     -> the effect dies when the component is destroyed